WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Ribes

-wolfii (Currant) Grossulariaceae (Gooseberry Family) Montane, subalpine.
+wolfii (Wolf's Currant) Grossulariaceae (Gooseberry Family) Montane, subalpine.

 Woodlands, streamsides.
 Spring.
-Ribes wolfii is common to abundant in relatively moist subalpine forests and is often seen along trails through Aspens.
-Its handsome leaves resemble serrated miniature maple leaves.
+Ribes wolfii is common to abundant in relatively moist subalpine forests and is often seen along trails through Aspens and Engelmann Spruce.
+Its handsome leaves resemble lobed miniature maple leaves.
 R. wolfii grows from four to six feet tall and wide, has gray bark, and its branches have no thorns.
-Tiny, but very obvious, sprays of white flowers protrude from stem tips but unfortunately most often do not produce fruit.
+Ribes wolfii often spreads a mat of gray branches horizontally and close to the ground.
+Tiny, but very obvious sprays of white flowers protrude from stem tips but unfortunately most often do not produce fruit.
 The rare berries that one does find are black and minutely hairy.
 One frequently sees R. wolfii in the company of R. inerme and R. montigenum.
 John Wolf was a respected 19th century plant collector.
-(More biographical information.) |
+(More biographical information about Wolf.) |

 |